-It's important to know there are lots of things that you can try to help you manage the effects of breast cancer and its treatments on your sexual wellbeing.
+Whatever you experience, it’s important to know that this is quite normal and that there are things you can try to help manage the effects of breast cancer on your sexual wellbeing.

 BCNA information booklet

-BCNA's Breast Cancer and Sexual Wellbeing booklet aims to help you identify the issues that may affect you during and after treatment.
-This booklet was developed based on feedback received from women and health professionals, and identifies strategies that may help you to manage sexual wellbeing issues commonly experienced by women.
+It’s a great resource for identifying the issues that may affect you during and after treatment.
+We developed the booklet based on feedback from women with breast cancer and health professionals.
+It suggests practical strategies that may help you to:

-- building emotional and physical intimacy with your partner
+- build emotional and physical intimacy with your partner

-- the physical symptoms of menopause including vaginal dryness and hot flushes
+- understand the physical symptoms of menopause, including vaginal dryness and hot flushes

-- talking to health professional about sexual wellbeing concerns
+- talk to health professionals about your sexual wellbeing concerns

-- finding additional information and support about sexual wellbeing.
+- find further information and support about sexual wellbeing.

-You can download a copy of the booklet from our fact sheets and booklets page, or order a free copy through our online store or by calling 1800 500 258.
-The booklet will also be available through Relationships Australia's 200+ services around the country.
+You can download or order a copy of the booklet from our fact sheets and booklets page, or by calling 1800 500 258.

 Managing your concerns

-- Tell your partner if what you need is affection, such as a hug, cuddle or massage, but not sex.
+- Be open about your needs.
+If what you need is a cuddle or a massage, but not sex, tell your partner that.

-- If you do want sex, be clear about what you do and don't want -- you may not want your breasts touched, for example.
+- If you do want sex, be clear about what you do and don't want.
+For example, you may not want your breasts touched.

-- Maintaining a loving and supportive relationship with your partner will help your sexual relationship return when you are feeling better.
+- Continuing a loving and supportive relationship with your partner will help your sexual relationship return when you are feeling better.

 Do you want to talk to someone?